Guuzzeji/youtube-scissors-cli/README.md

 ## 🛠️ Developer Instructuions (Build From Source)

-> Most users do not need to build YouTube-Scissors CLI.
+> Most users do not need to build from source.
 You can download the builds from [here](https://github.com/Guuzzeji/yt-scissors).

 > If you are looking for an API / wrapper library for this CLI app, look [here](https://github.com/Guuzzeji/yt-scissors).